 Facebook has made these changes as a part of Data Privacy Day which is guarded each year on the 28th of January.

 We are joining state attorneys general and other policymakers who sharing their privacy info on Facebook with the other organization around the world like National Cyber Security Alliance, the Electronic Frontier Foundation and the center for Democracy and Technology who are working and taking initiative of information online.

 Here are some more privacy options that you can look to secure your account.

-- Choice is all yours: You can select audience who can see your what posts in simple words you can make your posts to –your friends, everyone, or specific group of people.
+- The choice is all yours: You can select an audience who can see your posts in simple words you can make your posts to –your friends, everyone, or a specific group of people.

-- Increase your account Security: You can select to login approvals in this, everytime when you login you get a unique security code from new device.
+- Increase your account Security: You can select login approvals in this, every time when you log in you get a unique security code from a new device.